Skip to main content

 The Jets’ defense remains built around Sauce Gardner and Quinnen Williams, but they struggled at times against the run last year, giving up over 115 rushing yards per game.
 That could open lanes for Jaylen Warren, especially with Rodgers willing to lean on the ground game early.
 Pittsburgh’s defense is still led by T.J.
 Watt, but the bigger story is how much Rodgers’ presence can elevate a Steelers unit that averaged just 18.8 points per game in 2024.

-• Game Total Over 36.5: Rodgers revenge game and new weapons paired with Fields and his new team make the over a solid play here.
+• Game Total Over 36.5: Rodgers’ revenge game plus new weapons, paired with Fields and his new offense, make the over a solid play.

 Jets-Steelers Game total price history chart